 My research in social neuroscience looked at the nature of human social intelligence, from both applied and theoretical perspectives.

 Social competence: My applied research focused on the importance of assessing social judgment in determinations of legal competency, e.g., in deciding whether to appoint a financial conservator for someone with a head injury.
 Neuropsychologists are often called on to provide assessments in such cases, yet often do not have good tools to assess social judgment.
 With colleagues, I have developed several measures to fill this gap.

-Theoretical perspectives: I combine perspectives from the study of human evolution and from cognitive neuroscience in studying the social brain.
+Theoretical perspectives: I combined perspectives from the study of human evolution and from cognitive neuroscience in studying the social brain.
 I am particularly interested in the evolution of the frontal lobes and their role in social intelligence.

-Place attachment and interpersonal attachment: I have recently focused on how people form place attachments.
+Place attachment and interpersonal attachment: I have also focused on how people form place attachments.
 The interpersonal attachment system is common to mammals, and depends on the neuropeptide oxytocin.
 Territoriality, or attachment to place, is far more ancient evolutionarily, and depends on neuropeptides called nonapeptides, from which oxytocin may have been derived in evolution.
 My research has found that there are strong similarities in the dimensions of people's emotional attachments to places and to people: safe haven, secure base, separation protest, and proximity seeking.

 - Applied Social Psychology

 - Emotion, Mood, Affect